 Believe it or not, Malayali millennials are significantly lucky as far as cinema and culture are concerned.
-They have had the good fortune to grow up on some of the finest films from the ‘80s and ‘90s conceived by the likes of Priyadarshan, Sathyan Anthikkad, Padmarajan, Fazil, Sibi Malayil, Siddique-Lal and Kamal – many of which would later get washed-out Bollywood remakes.
-A lot of them were original and progressive concepts which were brought to life by highly competent actors.
-These terrific talents could not only change the syntax of screen acting in Malayalam cinema but they also successfully extended their clout to few other filmmaking industries in South India.
+They have had the good fortune to grow up on some of the finest films from the ‘80s and ‘90s conceived by the likes of Priyadarshan, Sathyan Anthikkad, Padmarajan, Fazil, Sibi Malayil, Siddique-Lal, and Kamal – many of which would later get washed-out Bollywood remakes.
+A lot of them were original and progressive concepts that were brought to life by highly competent actors who could not only change the syntax of screen acting in Malayalam cinema but they also successfully extended their clout to few other filmmaking industries in South India.
 The need for a long preface such as this is the presence of three of the era’s biggest superstars (Suresh Gopi, Shobana, Urvashi) on the posters of Varane Avashyamund which marks ace filmmaker Sathyan Anthikkad’s son Anoop Sathyan’s directorial debut.

 Set in Chennai, Varane Avashyamund (translates to ‘Groom Wanted’) kicks off as the 20-something Nikita’s (Kalyani) story.
 The confident, young professional for strange reasons is on a hunt for a prospective groom.
-Her medium for the hunt is the KeralaMatrimony.com – present as an active product placement but is hilariously counter-productive.
+Her medium for the hunt is the KeralaMatrimony.com – present as active product placement but is hilariously counter-productive.
 Not one to particularly look up to her divorcee mother Neena (Shobana), Nikita is adamant to have an arranged marriage for herself.
 Hogging the most amount of screen time, the young actor is saddled with the least developed and the most unexciting character in the film.
 While we may still subscribe to her groom-hunting ways, we never know what her issues with Neena are.
 Varane Avashyamund injects unnecessary complexity to Nikita when the scenario clearly didn’t demand any of it.

 Soon we are introduced to Dulquer’s Bibish P who, along with his grandmother and brother, moves into Nikita’s apartment complex.
 For the longest time in the film, we see his presence serving no purpose.
-Highly catalytic in nature, this sidelining also reminds us how the director has been influenced by his father’s style of character development.
-There are subplots galore and each of them exist so as to make unique, singular points.
-Lalu Alex relives a cliché that he has lived all his life.
+Catalytic in nature, this sidelining also reminds us how the director has been influenced by his father’s style of character development.
+There are subplots galore and each of them exists to make unique, singular points.
+Actor Lalu Alex relives a cliché that he has lived all his life.
 Can we at least give him names other than Manuel, please?

-Everything is well and good until the filmmaker decides to overdo the trope.
+Everything is well and good until the filmmaker decides to overdo the meta factor.
 I mean, we certainly identify Shobana as the doyen of classical dance in South India.
-But why make her a dancer if that aspect adds nothing to the film’s plot?
+What is the point of making her a dancer if that aspect adds nothing to the film’s plot?
 There is a brief moment where Nikita walks in with her friends to find Neena dancing.
 If at all there was a message that underlined the instance, the writing is unable to reflect that on screen.
 Ditto for adding a layer of pointless machismo to Suresh Gopi’s otherwise vulnerable character.
-The audience, for sure, is aware of his screen image and the fact that he plays an Indian Army major with gallantry awards further cements his bravado.
+The audience, for sure, is aware of his screen image, and the fact that he plays an Indian Army major with gallantry awards further cements his bravado.
 The additional scenes that the writer stages only wastes screen time, partly nullifying his lead’s psyche.

-The climactic speech by Unnikrishnan, for example, could have easily fallen flat but Suresh Gopi gets the metre just right.
+The climactic speech by Unnikrishnan, for example, could have easily fallen flat but Suresh Gopi gets the meter just right.
 The actor seems to have aged gracefully and his mature turn as the troubled Major reminds us how he should return to the movies with greater mojo.
-Shobana (dubbing by Bhagyalakshmi) is a picture of immense poise and it’s impossible to take our eyes off the screen when she is on it.
-Kalyani Priyadarshan has an Alia Bhatt-like appeal and is here to stay.
+Shobana (voice dubbed by Bhagyalakshmi) is a picture of immense poise and it’s impossible to take our eyes off the screen when she is on it.
+Kalyani Priyadarshan has an Alia Bhatt-like appeal and is an actor to watch out for.
 Dulquer makes his presence felt and so do KPAC Lalitha and Major Ravi.
 Somewhat of a surprise package here is Johny Antony who works his comic character even though his lines do not brim with half the energy that he packs along.
 Celebrated dubbing artist Sreeja Ravi is pleasing as Cooker Amma, the local housemaid, with her voice opening a floodgate of nostalgia.

 In a nutshell, Varane Avashyamund is not atrocious cinema per se.
 It is one that simply refuses to try and plays safe to an extent that it wastes the presence of some of the huge names in the cast.
 Inadvertently, director Anoop Sathyan wants to keep pace with the new breed of innovative filmmakers while also giving a hat tip to his veteran father’s style of making.
-Now, there is a reason why these two universes do not co-exist and Anoop, as a young writer-director, ought to dissect why.
+Now, there is a reason why these two universes do not co-exist and Anoop, as a young writer-director, ought to ponder over it.